jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 Good question!

+From a high level, the customer support role changes dramatically under the heavy weight approach.
+Because we aren't spending our time regurgitating answers, we can identify the core issues our customers face.

+We also have the time to look critically at what we're spending our time doing, so that we can constantly improve.

 ## The Inbox is Only the Beginning

 When you adopt the heavy weight approach, the inbox is only the beginning.